MPh-py/MPh/docs/tutorial.md

 >>> client = mph.start(cores=1)
 ```

+The [`start()`](api/mph.start) function returns a client object, i.e.
-It takes roughly ten seconds for the client to start up.
-In this
+an instance of the [`Client`](api/mph.Client) class.
+It takes roughly
+ten seconds for the client to spin up.

-example, the Comsol back-end is instructed to use but one processor
+In this example, the Comsol back-end is instructed to use but one
-core.
-If the optional parameter is omitted, it will use all cores
+processor core.
+If the optional parameter is omitted, it will use all
-available on the machine.
-Restricting this resource is useful when
+cores available on the machine.
+Restricting this resource is useful
-running several simulations in parallel.
-Note, however, that due to
+when running several simulations in parallel.
+Note, however, that due
-[limitations](limitations) of this library's underlying Python-to-Java
+to [limitations](limitations) of this library's underlying Python-to-Java
 bridge, the [Client](api/mph.Client) can only be instantiated once.
 Subsequent calls to `mph.start()` will therefore raise an error.
 If
 you wish to work around this limitation, in order to realize the full